 We may do some editing.
-If your story fits great, but has a reasonable number of mistakes we’ll moderately edit it and negotiate prior to publishing it.
-We may also make minor changes to boost search engine performance of your story.
+If your story fits great but has a reasonable number of mistakes we’ll moderately edit it and negotiate prior to publishing it.
+We may also make minor changes to boost the search engine performance of your story.

 We link back to you.
 Provide your short bio including links to your corporate website, Twitter/LinkedIn, and credentials.
-You may also provide your 200×200 px portrait to be featured in the beginning of the story.
+You may also provide your 200×200 px portrait to be featured in the story.

 We promote.
 All stories are published in our Twitter, LinkedIn, Facebook accounts, and shared to our newsletter subscribers.
 The most relevant of them will be promoted through the paid social media channels.